 Arts, Culture & History

 Immerse yourself in a vibrant and exciting calendar of events.
-Enjoy festivals celebrating our food and wine, experience the remarkable Wangaratta Festival of Jazz & Blues or learn something new at the Off-Grid Living Festival, Australia's biggest sustainability event.
+Enjoy celebrations of food and wine, such as the La Dolce Vita Festival or the Dal Zotto Wines Prosecco Festival.
 There is something for everyone in Wangaratta.

-For thousands of years the Wangaratta area was home to the Bpangerang People.
-‘Wangaratta’ is the Bpangerang word for the long neck cormorant.
-‘Wanga’- meaning long neck, and ‘Ratta’ meaning cormorant.
-These birds are a common sight on our two beautiful rivers, the Torryong (Ovens) & Poodumbia (King).
+For thousands of years, the area was home to the Bpangerang People.
+‘Wangaratta’ is the Bpangerang word for the long neck cormorant, and these birds are a common sight on our two beautiful rivers, the Torryong (Ovens) & Poodumbia (King).

-Or head down to Glenrowan, the site of the final siege and capture of Ned Kelly and his gang in 1880.
-Their great Australian story is preserved through the township and can be easily explored via a self-guided tour, taking all the key sites of their historic last siege.
+Head down to Glenrowan, the site of the final siege and capture of the Kelly gang in 1880.
+The great Australian story of bushrangers and police troopers is preserved through the township and can be easily explored via a self-guided tour, taking in all the key sites of their historic last siege.

 Around the same time, another rich vein of bushranger folklore was happening across Eldorado and Woolshed Valley.
 A trip around these parts is not to be missed, as you’ll spot old miners' huts, the old police station and the affectionately named 'floating monster' of the Eldorado Dredge.